-Long-term deflection in slabs is the deflection or deformation that occurs over time due to shrinkage and temperature.
-It is also influenced by the condition of the cracking and concrete creep.
+Long-term deflection in slabs is the deflection or deformation that occurs over time due to creep, shrinkage and concrete cracking.
+This is an important consideration in the design of reinforced concrete structures.

 The calculation of the deflection of a concrete slab involves the assessment of the time-dependent properties of the concrete itself, to account for the variation in the material over time, along with an assessment of the variations in loading during the structure’s serviceable life, particularly during the construction phase when the concrete is still curing.